top of page

 James

 James is Charlie's friend from school.
 He has a few lines and sings the introduction of "The Candy Man" along with Matilda and Charlie.
 Will double as an Oompa Loompa.
 Gender: male.
 Stage Age: 9 to 12.
-Possibility for double-casting.

 Matilda